Google loses appeal against $56 million fine in France

 Google was first slapped with the fine in January 2019, the first penalty for a U.S. tech giant under new European data privacy rules that took effect in 2018.

-Google appealed the penalty issued by France’s data privacy watchdog to France’s Council of State, the final arbiter in such cases.
+Google appealed the penalty issued by the French data privacy watchdog to the Council of State, France’s final arbiter in such cases.

-The council ruled Friday that the National Data Protection Commissionwatchdog had the right to sanction Google and that the fine was not disproportionate.
+The council ruled Friday that the National Data Protection Commission had the right to sanction Google and that the fine was not disproportionate, “given the particular seriousness” and duration of Google’s failings.

+In force since May 2018, the European Union’s General Data Protection Regulation, or GDPR, is aimed at clarifying individual rights to personal data collected by companies.
+It requires companies to use plain language to explain what they’re doing with data.

+In sanctioning Google, France’s data watchdog had said Google users were “not sufficiently informed” about what they were agreeing to as the company collected data for targeted advertisements.